shivasaibatharaju-data/ai-health-vault/README.md

 # AI Health Vault

+## Why I Built This

+While working with healthcare data, I realized that many patients still struggle to access, organize, and understand their medical records.
+Healthcare information is often scattered across multiple providers, portals, and document formats, making it difficult to review medical history or locate important information when needed.

+To address this challenge, I built AI Health Vault, a healthcare document intelligence platform that helps users centralize medical records, generate structured summaries, explore health information through natural language, and visualize healthcare events through a timeline-based interface.

+I designed the application architecture, developed the frontend and backend services, implemented document processing workflows, deployed the platform to the cloud, and documented the system design and deployment process.
+This project allowed me to combine my interests in healthcare, data engineering, AI, and modern cloud technologies while building a real-world solution to a practical problem.

+## What AI Health Vault Does

+AI Health Vault enables users to:

+* Upload and organize medical records
+* Generate structured AI-powered summaries
+* Search healthcare documents
+* Ask questions about uploaded records
+* View healthcare events through a timeline interface
+* Manage records from a centralized dashboard

 > AI Health Vault is an AI-powered healthcare document intelligence platform that allows users to upload medical records, extract clinical information, summarize documents, and query their health history using natural language.

 AI Health Vault is a full-stack healthcare SaaS portfolio project built with Next.js 15, TypeScript, Tailwind CSS, FastAPI, SQLAlchemy, PyMuPDF, and OpenAI APIs.
 It combines a polished public website with a responsive application workspace for document upload, AI summaries, record-grounded chat, medical record search, and a longitudinal health timeline.